-It’s not often you have the run of your own tropical island, but Milaidhoo Island is so remote, it feels like it’s all yours.
-Set in the Unesco-protected, reef-fringed Baa Atoll, this cleverly designed hotel has little pockets of privacy around every corner, thanks to the swaying palms and sandy nooks.
-Each villa – either by the beach or perched on stilts above the water – comes with its own infinity pool and sun-dappled terrace; some are so secluded they even have an outdoor shower.
-If you can bear to drag yourself away, you’ll be amply rewarded by the rest of Milaidhoo’s considerable offering: three restaurants, a glittering main pool, a sandy-floored bar and dolphin-spotting tours await.
+Even at the swishest of beach resorts, it’s not often you have the run of your own tropical island – but at Milaidhoo Island, it’s as if it’s all yours from shore to shore.
+Set in the Unesco-protected, reef-fringed Baa Atoll, this cleverly designed hotel will make you feel like you really are miles from anywhere (including other guests).
+Each private villa – either by the beach or perched on stilts above the water – comes with its own infinity pool and sun-dappled terrace; some are so secluded they even have an outdoor shower.
+If you can bear to drag yourself away (we know, it’s difficult) the rest of Milaidhoo’s considerable offering is on your doorstep: three restaurants, a glittering main pool, a sandy-floored bar and dolphin-spotting tours await.

 Get this when you book through us: